adin11/online-payment-fraud-detection-system/README.md

 ## 🚀 Project Overview

 Our app **FraudShield** is a real time machine learning-powered solution designed to identify fraudulent transactions.
 This app can help banks, digital wallets or payment platforms to automatically flag suspicious transactions, helping to prevent financial loss.
-The model analyzes transaction patterns and classifies them as **fraudulent** or **legitimate** based on trained data.
+It takes the user inputs passes them to the trained model and returns the probability of fraud and fraud status to the user.

 ## Demo video
 https://github.com/user-attachments/assets/4a95d80f-96d1-49ca-a806-3364ac437dc3